 If you’re finding yourself deluged with emails, you’re not alone.
 The average office worker spends 4.1 hours checking work emails each day.
 That’s over 20 hours a week and more than 1,000 hours a year.
 And, more often than not, they’re not even relevant to the task at hand.

-That’s why organizations are increasingly looking at other ways to communicate more effectively and efficiently.
+That’s why leaders are increasingly looking at other methods of business communication that are more effectively and efficient.
 Collaboration software that integrates with tools people already use is helping to shape the future of business.
 Here’s why.

 Rise of the remote workforce